anchals0915/QuickStay-Backend/README.md

 A Short-term rental platform that prioritizes female travellers’ safety and comfort while enhancing the overall booking experience.

-Spring boot backend of the airbnb clone
+Spring boot backend of the Quick Stay

 ### Key Features:
 + Booking management for travelers